Skip to main content

 What Is the Neuroendocrine System?

-To appreciate its role in longevity, we must first understand what the is.
+To appreciate its role in longevity, we must first understand what the neuroendocrine system is.
 It represents a sophisticated merger of the nervous system and the endocrine system.
 The brain, specifically the hypothalamus, receives signals from both the external environment and our internal state.
 In response, it sends precise hormonal messages to the pituitary gland.

 The pituitary, in turn, releases its own hormones that travel through the bloodstream to direct the activity of other glands like the thyroid, adrenals, and gonads (testes in men, ovaries in women).
 This cascade of communication dictates nearly every aspect of our lived experience, from our mood and stress response to our ability to build muscle and burn fat.
 It is the biological infrastructure of our vitality.